MaimonLab/SiffPy/siffpy/siffplot/README.md

 TODO:

-- Link `SiffPlot` and `SiffTrac`, or create a tool for permitting their interactions.
+- Finish `IntegratedPlotter` functionality and document it.
+- Migrate `TracPlotter` documentation.

 Plotting interface for `SiffPy`.
 Uses `HoloViews` and a `Bokeh` backend, and/or `napari` if it can be successfully imported.
 `napari` use is restricted for images themselves (e.g. annotating ROIs, visualizing frames) and is optional for all functionality.